Search Results 1-10 of 16157 for Angiitis

 Vasculitis, which is also known as angiitis and arteritis, can be so severe that the tissues and organs supplied by the affected vessels don't get enough blood.

-Granulomatosis with polyangiitis causes inflammation in the blood vessels in your nose, sinuses, throat, lungs and kidneys.
-Prompt treatment is vital.
+This disease can cause swelling in the blood vessels of the nose, sinuses, throat, lungs and kidneys.
+Prompt treatment is key.

 Liver damage can result from this potentially serious disease in which scarring blocks the bile ducts.
 A liver transplant is the only known cure.